 Is the property adapted?
 If yes, please give details.
-Yes / No Details: Does the proposed successor need the adaptions?
+Yes / No Details: Does the proposed successor need the adaptations?
 If yes, advise we'll need to see medical evidence to support this.
 Yes / No

-Are there any restrictions on the property (age restriction or support needs)?
-If yes, please state what these are.
-Yes / No Details: If yes, does the proposed successor meet the criteria?
-Yes / No How many bedrooms does the proposed successor need?
-Considering all the information above, is the property suitable?
+Are there any restrictions on the property Yes / No (age restriction or support needs)?
+If yes, Details: please state what these are.
+If yes, does the proposed successor meet the Yes / No criteria?
+How many bedrooms does the proposed successor need?
+Considering all the information above, is the Yes / No property suitable?
 Please give details why.
-Yes / No Details:
+Details:

 Verification following home visit

-Activity Outcome
+Activity Outcome Yes/No

-Identity verified?
-Flag if the identity documents provided are counterfeit or forged.
-Yes/No
+Identity verified? • Flag if the identity documents provided are counterfeit or forged.

 Proof of address verified?
 Refer to Prove It Factsheet. • Verify the proof provided and take copies Yes/No

-Affordability check consistent with data provided by applicant?
-Review information provided from the home visit Flag any inconsistency.
+Affordability check consistent with data provided by applicant? • Review information provided from the home visit • Flag any inconsistency.
 Yes/No

 Do we have a live possession order for any breach of tenancy?
 Yes/No

 Verification outcome Outcome

 Housing Management checks - PASSED / FAILED

-Staff Name:
+Staff Name: 1

 Staff Signature:

 Date: